jf-tech/omniparser/doc/gettingstarted.md

 }
 ```

-Rerun the cli to ensure everything is still working.
+Rerun the CLI to ensure everything is still working.
 Now the IDR and its imaginary converted XML
 equivalent look like this:
 ```
 <>